• THE PROBLEM OF ROAD KILL

 Admittedly, these can be expensive ... but, what price would you put on your life or a friend's?
 Depending on where you are going and for how long, a satellite phone may also be useful.
 Then you should always be able to make an emergency phone call wherever you are ... and don't forget the spare batteries.

 A basic Medical Kit is a compact and relatively cheap safety essential.
 In hot humid weather even simple infections from cuts and scratches can get very nasty, very quickly, if left untreated.
 In colder regions a simple and lightweight Thermal Blanket can prevent Hypothermia.
 Make sure your medical kit is complete and replace any used up items.
-You can pick up a basic First Aid Kit at most Pharmacies, Chemists, or order one online from an organisation like the St John Ambulance Australia External Link .
-St John can also provide First Aid Training External Link and General First Aid Information External Link .
-See also Handling an Emergency External Link .
+You can pick up a basic First Aid Kit at most Pharmacies, Chemists, or order one online from an organisation like the St John Ambulance Australia .
+St John can also provide First Aid Training and General First Aid Information .
+See also Handling an Emergency .

 Vast regions of Australia are prone to Bush Fire or Wildfire.
 Apart from taking great care not to start one with a careless campfire ... always have a planned escape route when traveling through Bushfire prone regions.
 Particular if riding in the summer months and/or periods of raised Fire Danger.